 Strong economic growth in the first quarter of FY23 helped India overcome the UK to become the fifth-largest economy after it recovered from the COVID-19 pandemic shock.
-Real GDP at constant prices in the second quarter of 2022-23 is estimated at US\$ 1.94 trillion (Rs.
-160.06 trillion), showing a growth of 7.2% as compared to the First Revised Estimates of GDP for the year 2021-22 of US\$ 1.81 trillion (Rs.
-149.26 trillion), indicating a strong start for India's recovery from the pandemic.
-Given the release of pent-up demand and the widespread vaccination coverage, the contact-intensive services sector will probably be the main driver of development in 2022-2023.
-In FY22, India's service exports stood at US\$ 254.4 billion.
-Furthermore, India's overall exports (services and merchandise) was estimated at US\$ 770.18 billion in FY23.
-Rising employment and substantially increasing private consumption, supported by rising consumer sentiment, will support GDP growth in the coming months.
+Nominal GDP or GDP at Current Prices in the year 2023-24 is estimated at Rs.
+293.90 lakh crores (US\$ 3.52 trillion), against the First Revised Estimates (FRE) of GDP for the year 2022-23 of Rs.
+269.50 lakh crores (US\$ 3.23 trillion).
+The growth in nominal GDP during 2023-24 is estimated at 9.1% as compared to 14.2% in 2022-23.
+Strong domestic demand for consumption and investment, along with Government's continued emphasis on capital expenditure are seen as among the key driver of the GDP in the first half of FY24.
+During the period January-March 2024, India's exports stood at US\$ 119.10 billion, with Engineering Goods (25.01%), Petroleum Products (17.88%) and Organic and Inorganic Chemicals (7.65%) being the top three exported commodity.
+Rising employment and increasing private consumption, supported by rising consumer sentiment, will support GDP growth in the coming months.

 Future capital spending of the government in the economy is expected to be supported by factors such as tax buoyancy, the streamlined tax system with low rates, a thorough assessment and rationalisation of the tariff structure, and the digitization of tax filing.
-In the medium run, increased capital spending on infrastructure and asset-building projects is set to increase growth multipliers, and with the revival in monsoon and the Kharif sowing, agriculture is also picking up momentum.
-The contact-based services sector has largely demonstrated promise to boost growth by unleashing the pent-up demand over the period of April-December 2022.
+In the medium run, increased capital spending on infrastructure and asset-building projects is set to increase growth multipliers.
+The contact-based services sector has demonstrated promise to boost growth by unleashing the pent-up demand.
 The sector's success is being captured by a number of HFIs (High-Frequency Indicators) that are performing well, indicating the beginnings of a comeback.